 Most seeds require some form of cold moist stratification, which is a process of making seeds go through temperature fluctuations in a damp environment to simulate springtime.
 This process is necessary for successful germination for some seeds that have protective shells that can only be broken through a succession of cold and warm weather.
 Given that not all seeds require stratification, it is recommended to consult the Prairie Moon Nursery website (planting tab) to confirm whether it is needed.
 Plants that require stratification cannot be simply sown directly outdoors either in the soil or in pots in the spring.

 At this time of the year, indoor stratification (in the fridge) is recommended for these plants.
 Instructions on the process can be found on the North American Native Plant Society website.
 You can also watch videos from the Waterloo Wildflower Seed Library and Wildflower Farm.
 Please note that you cannot simply put the seed envelope in the fridge; you need a plastic bag and some other form of material (soil, paper towel or paper coffee filter) to ensure sufficient moisture level

 During the summer, sow seeds directly in the soil at the end of after the blooming time.
-A rule of thumb is to cover the seeds with soil approximately the diameter of the seed.
-Blooming timeframe is available on the Prairie Moon website.
+A rule of thumb is to cover the seeds with soil approximately the height of the seed.
+Specific blooming timeframe are available on the Prairie Moon Nursery website.
 Seeds will typically germinate the following spring.